missjinger/SaltyZero-Repack/README.md

 Features:

-1. Use game APIs with C++ rather than Eluna to override your own scripts just like it in demo project [transmog].
+1. Use game APIs with C++ rather than Eluna to override your own scripts just like it in demo project [transmog] or [world_chat].

 2. More brief file structure.